July 15, 2023

 4) Rebellion, terrorism, revolution, insurrection, military or usurped power, or civil war,

-5) Riot, commotion, disorder, strike or lockout by persons other than the Contractor’s Personnel and other employees of the Contractor and Sub-Contractors.
+5) Riot, commotion, disorder, strike or lockout by persons other than the Contractor’s Personnel and other employees of the

 There is a broad definition of force majeure and it should be remembered that the examples listed above are not an exhaustive list but, reflect the basic premise of a force majeure clause, namely that it serves to exempt a party from performance on the occurrence of a force majeure event.